Sindre Tjelmeland

-Sindre Tjelmeland (born 13 September 1989) is a Norwegian football manager.
-He is currently manager for Start.
+Sindre Tjelmeland (born 13 September 1989) is a Norwegian professional football manager.
+He is currently the assistant manager of Ekstraklasa club Lech Poznań.

+Early life & playing career

 Tjelmeland hails from Etne and started playing as a child in Etne IL.
 He also made his senior debut, and helped win promotion from the sixth to the fifth tier.
-In 2005 he moved to attend upper secondary school in Haugesund, and played for the U19 team of FK Haugesund.
+In 2005, he moved to attend upper secondary school, and played for the U19 team of Haugesund.
 Before finishing school, he opted to play for the senior team of Vard.
 He did not break through there, and instead featured for Etne in the autumn of 2008.

-He then did his military service in Stavanger and was contracted to IL Havørn, but moved to Bergen to study at the Norwegian School of Economics.
-Here he was quickly introduced to the local football milieu.
-Following stints in Sandviken and Arna-Bjørnar—with the latter club he won promotion and played in the 2013 2. divisjon—he moved to Åsane, managed by Kjetil Knutsen. Åsane won promotion from the 2014 2. divisjon, whereupon Tjelmeland felt his playing career was fulfilled, and withdrew from the team.
+He then did his military service in Stavanger and was contracted to Havørn, but moved to Bergen to study at the Norwegian School of Economics.
+Here, he was quickly introduced to the local football milieu.
+Following stints in Sandviken and Arna-Bjørnar — with the latter club he won promotion and played in the 2013 2. divisjon.
+In 2014, he moved to Åsane, managed by Kjetil Knutsen. Åsane won promotion from the 2014 2. divisjon, whereupon Tjelmeland felt his playing career was fulfilled, and withdrew from the team.
 He was however asked by Knutsen to pursue a manager career.

+Coaching career

 Tjelmeland successively became U16 coach, U19 coach and player developer in Åsane while taking the UEFA A Licence.
 While coaching, Tjelmeland briefly played matches for his old clubs Arna-Bjørnar and Etne.
-In November 2020 he stated his amibition as to become manager of FK Haugesund.
+In November 2020, he stated his amibition as to become manager of Haugesund.

-In 2019 and 2020 he was Åsane's assistant manager under Morten Røssland.
-In 2021 he was given his first head coach position in Ull/Kisa of the second tier.
-However, after only 5 games of the season, he was bought out of his contract and signed by newly relegated IK Start.
+In 2019 and 2020, he was Åsane's assistant manager under Morten Røssland.
+In 2021, he was given his first head coach position in Ull/Kisa of the second tier.
+However, after only five games of the season, he was bought out of his contract and signed by newly relegated Start.

+After spending the first half of 2024 as an assistant manager of IFK Göteborg, on 6 July 2024 Tjelmeland was signed by Polish club Lech Poznań to operate in the same role under recently appointed Niels Frederiksen.

+Manager profile

 Tjelmeland is known for an "Åsane style" of play, with high ball possession.
 He has gotten a reputation for high dedication.
 When signing for Ull/Kisa, the managing director of the club called him "a young and completely crazy coach".
 To Fædrelandsvennen, he stated: "I am a nerd, though.
 I have somewhat autistic tendencies when it comes to football".

+Personal life

 He had his first child in 2020, together with Gunnhild Øvernes, a sister of football goalkeeper Lars Øvernes.
-He graduated from the Norwegian School of Economics in economics.
+He graduated from the Norwegian School of Economics.